Skag Heaven

-Skag Heaven is the only full length Studio Album by the American punk rock band Squirrel Bait, released in 1987 through Homestead Records.
+Skag Heaven is the only full-length studio album by the American punk rock band Squirrel Bait.
+It was released in 1987 through Homestead Records.
 Squirrel Bait disbanded after the album's release and the band's members went on to form Slint, Bastro and a number of other influential indie and post-rock bands.

 Background

 After the release of their eponymous EP, guitarist David Grubbs and bassist Clark Johnson went off to college, providing an obstacle for the band to rehearse or work on new material together.
 When Grubbs and Johnson returned for the summer, Squirrel Bait went on tour, supporting Sonic Youth, the Descendents, and Volcano Suns in various cities around the U.S. The tour was also a road test for their new songs that would comprise a new album.
 After the group recorded, Grubbs and Johnson returned to school and prompted the end of the band before the album's release.